Presenting “Lisbon, Portugal,” according to me with a little help from my sister, Mirabella.

 - Feira da Ladra a.k.a The Thief’s Market is a flea market that started by selling only stolen goods.
 Ooh lala!
 The market is open all day on Tuesdays and Sundays and looks out onto the ocean.

 - Only one hour away from Lisbon, Sintra is quaint fairytale town will transport you to charming pastel-colored castles (Quinta de Regaleira, Sintra National Palace, and Pena Palace) and balmy greenery.
 A quieter and magical contrast from the bright and active capital, allot a day for a trip to Sintra.

 - In the heart of downtown Lisbon, the Elevador de Santa Justa (or the Carmo Lift) stands proudly as a marvelous standalone elevator connecting the lowest point of the city to its highest point.
 The ride is free to all Viva Viagem (a metro promotion)passholders, as the lift counts as part of the city’s public transportation system.

 - Looking to give back?
 Chapitô à mesa (Costa do Castelo 7, Lisbon, Portugal) is an arts and circus school hosting a number of social enterprise initiatives that includes a gorgeous restaurant with a great view of the Vasco da Gama Suspension Bridge.

 - The locals are so fond of their lookout points, they have a word for them: miradouoros.
-There are a number of beautiful ones but my favorite one is Miradouro da Graça, where you can find a quote that sweetly captures Lisbon sentiments: “Que amor é este que me faz ir e voltar, Lisboa?” or, “What love is this that makes me go and return, Lisbon?”
+There are a number of beautiful ones but Mira’s favorite one one is Miradouro da Graça, where you can find a quote that sweetly captures Lisbon sentiments: “Que amor é este que me faz ir e voltar, Lisboa?” or, “What love is this that makes me go and return, Lisbon?”
 If that isn’t enough to urge a trip to Portugal, then I don’t know what will.

 ABOUT THE CO-AUTHOR